TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 The situation is something similar, for a lot of other types, like *`Int`*, *`Char`* and so on.

-But with the addition of the List type in the previous chapter, we were able to add _new_ information to a type.
+But with the addition of the List type from the previous chapter, we were able to add _new_ information to a type.
 In the following sense:

 Consider the type *`[Int]`*, the elements of these types are lists of integers, the way one would interact with these would be to treat it as a collection of objects, in which each element is an integer.
 - so to write a function for this type, one first needs to think about the fact that the _shape_ of an element looks like a list, and how one gets to the items of the list, and then treat the items like integers and write functions on them.